 Rates of impaired driving among various demographics of students are shown in chart 2.
-Overall, the number of students who reported driving impaired increased from 2023 to 2024, which brings attention to potential harm reduction strategies.
-Additionally, this year's data reflects an increase in impaired driving across each substance, but especially cannabis.
+Overall, the number of students who reported driving impaired decreased from 2024 to 2025, however the slight increase in cannabis-impaired driving brings attention to potential harm reduction strategies.
 Previously, the data showed that the highest rates of impaired driving occurred after alcohol usage, but this year, the data reflects that alcohol and prescription drug rates have slowly decreased while cannabis rates have remained high.
-The number of students that live on campus who reported driving impaired from cannabis grew from 21% in 2023 to 40% in 2024.
-Additionally, the 2024 MACHB collected data on cannabis impaired driving after smoking cannabis versus after consuming cannabis products.
-Overall, a greater number of students smoked cannabis before driving rather than consuming cannabis before driving.
-This could mean that students prefer smoking as their medium when using cannabis.
+The 2025 MACHB collected data on cannabis impaired driving after smoking cannabis versus after consuming cannabis products.
+There is a higher rate of students that are driving after smoking cannabis than after consuming (i.e edibles).
+This could mean that students prefer smoking as their medium when using cannabis, which can direct prevention efforts.
 The data also shows that students who live off campus have driven impaired from alcohol more often than students that live on campus, which is not surprising as students who live off campus live further from most common drinking spots (tailgates, Greek life parties, local bars).
-Lastly, it is important to note that the sample size was too small for those who live in a Fraternity and Sorority Life facility to report whether they drove after smoking cannabis or misusing prescription drugs.
+Lastly, it is important to note that the sample size was too small for those who live in a Fraternity and Sorority Life facility to report whether they drove after misusing prescription drugs.